Party411

 ___ Seating Cards - Only if you are having a sit down affair.

-___ Agenda - I think this is a nice touch for out of town guests.
+___ Agenda - A nice touch for out of town guests.
 Especially if there are other informal get-togethers over the weekend.

-___ Signage/Sign-In Boards - If you are getting any special made signs, sign-in boards, or cut-outs now is the time to order them.
-Creations for You has some great selections, or you can go to your local printer, or do them yourself.
+___ Signage/Sign-In Boards - If you are getting any specially made signs, sign-in boards, or life-size cut outs now is the time to order them.
+We have some great graduation signs and banners, or you can go to your local printer, or do them yourself.

 For the Day of the Event